ralna/GALAHAD/doc/C/rst-dir/sls_functions.rst

 		  Possible values are:

+		  * **0**
-		  * 0. The required solution was obtained.
+                    The required solution was obtained.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-34**
-		  * -34.
-The package PARDISO failed; check the solver-specific information components inform.pardiso iparm and inform.pardiso_dparm along with PARDISO’s documentation for more details.
+                    The package PARDISO failed; check the
+                    solver-specific information components
+                    inform.pardiso iparm and inform.pardiso_dparm along
+                    with PARDISO’s documentation for more details.

+		  * **-35**
-		  * -35.
-The package WSMP failed; check the solver-specific information components inform.wsmp_iparm and inform.wsmp dparm along with WSMP’s documentation for more details.
+                    The package WSMP failed; check the solver-specific information components inform.wsmp_iparm and
+                    inform.wsmp dparm along with WSMP’s documentation
+                    for more details.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of entries in the vectors :math:`b` and :math:`x`.
+		- is a scalar variable of type int, that holds the number of entries in the vectors $b$ and $x$.

 	*
 		- sol

 		- is a one-dimensional array of size n and type double.
-On entry, it must hold the vector :math:`b`.
-On a successful exit, its contains the solution :math:`x`.
+On entry, it must hold the vector $b$.
+On a successful exit, its contains the solution $x$.

 .. index:: pair: function; sls_partial_solve_system
 .. _doxid-galahad__sls_8h_1ac66dc50d8b54acab90d70ae649b92905: